WardLordRuby/scriptedSheepshead-TTS/README.md

 ### Next features to be added:
 * Implement onSave to save players custom settings
-* Display number of chips won or lost to Picker at end of hand
 * New icons for deal, pick, and pass
 * Scripted event for leaster call